 The Alliance records unconditional promises to give that are expected to be collected within one year at net realizable value.
 Unconditional promises to give expected to be collected in future years are initially recorded at fair value using present value techniques incorporating risk-adjusted discount rates designed to reflect the assumptions market participants would use in pricing the asset.
 In subsequent years, amortization of the discounts is included in contribution revenue in the statements of activities.
 The Alliance determines the allowance for uncollectable promises to give based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Promises to give are written off when deemed uncollectable.
-Management has determined no allowance was needed at March 31, 2023 and 2022.
+Management has determined no allowance was needed at March 31, 2024 and 2023.

-Furniture and Equipment
+Property and Equipment

-The Alliance records furniture and equipment additions over \$1,000 at cost, or if donated, at fair value on the date of donation.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets ranging from three to five years.
+The Alliance records property and equipment additions over \$1,000 at cost, or if donated, at fair value on the date of donation.
+Depreciation and amortization of office equipment and furniture and fixtures is computed using the straight-line method over the estimated useful lives of the assets ranging from three to seven years.
+Amortization of leasehold improvements is over the lesser of the life of the asset or the lease term.
 When assets are sold or otherwise disposed of, the cost and related depreciation are removed from the accounts, and any resulting gain or loss is included in the statement of activities.
 Costs of maintenance and repairs that do not improve or extend the useful lives of the respective assets are expensed currently.